Drive in Canada the Right Way - minus Mini-Roundabouts

-Canada, or at least Ontario, does not have any roundabouts, hence the proliferation of 4-way stop signs.
+Canada, or at least Ontario, has few roundabouts, hence the proliferation of 4-way stop signs.
 This fact can be mind-numbing at first after coming from a nation of roundabouts and gyratory systems, especially if you are from a ‘new’ town, but you will soon be celebrating the absence of mini-roundabouts.
 The photograph below shows you a 4-way Stop sign in a car park – the 4-way is Canada’s answer to the mini-roundabout.
 Notice how tall the STOP signs are, and then consider how small the keep-left signs are at UK style mini-roundabouts.

 Ontario’s Official Driver’s Handbook describes roundabouts as the Brits know them, and to be strictly accurate, there are 12 roundabouts in Canada’s capital city, Ottawa.
-The last roundabout was opened in November 2010, and cost $2.5 million, and was installed in that particular junction because there have been 65 crashes at the junction in the previous three years.
+The last roundabout that I’m aware of was opened in November 2010, and cost $2.5 million, and was installed in that particular junction because there had been 65 crashes at the junction in the previous three years.

 The new roundabout was described as being a modern European Style Interchange.
 The city, aware that roundabouts were foreign to most drivers,went to a great deal of trouble to advertise that vehicles on the roundabout have right of way , and that approaching vehicles should not enter the roundabout until there is a safe gap in the traffic.